-Bayer refutes all the research pointing to gallbladder problems, saying they are not clinically significant.
+Bayer refutes all the research pointing to gallbladder problems, saying that it is not clinically significant.

-The gallbladder is a hollow, pear-shaped organ located under the liver.
-Its primary function is to store and concentrate bile, a digestive liquid formed by the liver.
+According to Medical News Today, “Most people don’t pay much attention to their gallbladder until it starts causing trouble.”
+The organ’s primary function is to store and concentrate bile, a digestive liquid.
 Yaz increases cholesterol levels in bile and decreases gallbladder movement.
 This could lead to the formation of calcified cholesterol chunks known as gallstones, and the gallbladder could become inflamed.

 - Bird, S., et al. (2011, November).
 The Association Between Drospirenone and Hyperkalemia [Abstract].
 Retrieved from: http://www.medscape.com/